 We provide expert advice on establishing and maintaining parental rights in modern family structures.
 The legal landscape around parenthood continues to evolve, and we help clients navigate these complexities with confidence.
 Our expertise covers establishing legal parenthood in complex family structures, obtaining parental responsibility for step-parents and partners, navigating parenthood issues for same-sex couples, resolving disputes over parental status, changing children’s legal status through adoption or Court orders, and private adoption processes.

 Creating a family through assisted reproduction, surrogacy, or co-parenting involves navigating complex legal frameworks and social change.
-Our solicitors help you establish legal certainty from the outset, preventing potential disputes and protecting everyone involved.
+Our fertility law and parenting law solicitors help you establish legal certainty from the outset, preventing potential disputes and protecting everyone involved.

 We work proactively to ensure your parental rights are secure, your agreements are robust, and your family has the legal protection it deserves.